zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 ## Task 4: Create the CUSTOMERS360 table

 In this step, you will create the table ``CUSTOMERS60`` by using the Scratchpad.
+The Scratchpad is available on the Oracle Machine Learning Notebooks home page.
 The Scratchpad is a one-click access to a notebook for running SQL statements, PL/SQL scripts, and Python scripts.
-The Scratchpad is available on the Oracle Machine Learning Notebooks home page.
 After you run your scripts, the Scratchpad is automatically saved as a notebook by the default name _Scratchpad_ in the Notebooks page.
 You can access it later in the Notebooks page.
 You will learn more about notebooks in Lab 1.

 >**Note:** You will be using the table CUSTOMERS360 in the _Using Oracle Machine Learning AutoML UI_ lab and _Using Oracle Machine Learning Services_ lab.

 To create the table:

 1. On the Oracle Machine Learning home page, click **Scratchpad**.
-The Scratchpad opens.

 	![Notebooks option in OML homepage](images/homepage-scratchpad.png)

-2. By default, the Scratchpad opens with three paragraphs: `%sql` (SQL), `%script` (PL/SQL), and `%python` (Python).
+2. By default, the Scratchpad opens with three paragraphs: `%sql` (to run SQL statements), `%script` (to run PL/SQL scripts), and `%python` (to run Python scripts).
 Here, you will use the SQL paragraph to run a SQL statement to create the CUSTOMER360 table.
 On the SQL paragraph, click after the `%sql` tag, and press enter.

 	![Create Notebook dialog](images/scratchpad.png)